sonatype-nexus-community/jake/README.md

 Each `jake` scan will generate a Software Bill of Materials (SBOM) in IQ and will output direct link to console.
 The develop stage is used by default as opposed to other stages which usually correspond to component inventories of the latest build for a stage.

-An example of using `jake` with the Nexus IQ Server `Sandbox Application` follows.
+Some examples of using `jake` with Sonatype IQ

   1. (Onetime) Configure `jake` to use your Nexus IQ Server credentials: